tag1consulting/goose/README.md

 ## Simple Example

 The `-h` flag will show all run-time configuration options available to Goose load tests.
-For example, pass the `-h` flag to the `simple` example, `cargo run --example simple -- -h`:
+For example, you can pass the `-h` flag to the `simple` example as follows, `cargo run --example simple -- -h`:

 ```
 Usage: target/debug/examples/simple [OPTIONS]